ikuzmych02/portfolio/README.md

 ## Mazes
   In this branch, I have the code-base for an algorithmic maze solver.
 First, we carve out a maze utilizing Kruskal's Maze Carver.
 We then utilize Dijkstra's to find the   shortest, existing path

+## Pong
+  In this branch, I have the code-base for a project which focused on implementing algorithms on hardware (DE1_SoC FPGA) to implement a user-controlled game.
+We utilized   Bresenham's line algorithm to map out the trajectory of the pong ball, and a custom detection algorithm to change the trajectory/slope of the ball on impact with the     user-controlled paddles which were controlled by an 8-bit Nintendo controller